hydroper/as3parser/docs/features.md

 The _typeInference_ compiler option adds type inference for specific contexts such that:

-- constants from tagged enums implicitly convert to tagged enums,
+- constants from discriminant enums implicitly convert to discriminant enums,
 - variable bindings have the type of the assigned expression,
 - function signatures without a return type annotation are taken as returning `void`, and
 - `for` and `for each` perform type inference for the left variable based on the iterable.